-The lane that runs between the college and the swimming pool / football ground, from the staff carpark entrance to Warbro Road, is a public footpath and, as such, should be used only by pedestrians and vehicles accessing designated staff parking spaces.
+The lane that runs between the college and the swimming pool / football ground, from the staff carpark entrance to Warbro Road, is a public footpath and, as such, should be used only by pedestrians and staff vehicles accessing designated staff parking spaces.
 Due to the restricted size of our staff car park, there are no parking spaces allocated for parents or visitors.

 Westlands Lane from Bronshill Road and the access lanes that pass the front of the swimming pool and the rear of Bronshill Road become very congested and are best avoided.
 Parking on the lane and the pavement adjacent to the swimming pool car park entrance is not permitted.
-Several 'near-misses' have occurred due to parking here.
+This causes congestion, blocks footpaths and several 'near-misses' have occurred due to parking here.